rsolorio/SoloPlayerH/README.md

 Mp3 player, music manager, tag editor, album art finder, playlist creator, file synchronizer.

+This player is for music stored in your device.

 ## Technologies
 This is a hybrid app built with Electron/Angular/Sqlite.